headlinehubtech/headlinehub/README.md

 ### PolyForm-Perimeter License Summary

-This license allows one developer to Use, Change, and Distribute as many times as they want, as long as they do not compete by providing this source code itself for free or for money.
+This license allows one developer to Use, Change, and Distribute as many times as they want, as long as they do not compete by providing the **source code itself** for a fee or at no cost.

 ### Do you need to buy 3 licenses for the HeadlineHub App, API, and Dashboard?